-In England and Wales version 01/22 must be used (https://www.frontieraq.co.uk/imaqes/Combinable-Crops- Passport-Form-2022.pdf).
-In Scotland annual-coloured passports will be issued by SQC.
+In England and Wales version 01/22 must be used (https://redtractorassurance.org.uk/wp-content/uploads/2023/08/Combinable-Crops-Passport-version-01-22-lssued-2022-3.pdf).
+In Scotland passports will be issued by SQC.
 Each load must be accompanied by a completed and signed CCP to include the appropriate Crop Assurance identification, either by sticker or print at home digital passport (RT) or pre-printed SQC passport.
 The collection address and postcode are required as part of the chain of custody requirement.
 CCPs require all post-harvest treatments - not just those of pesticides - to be declared; this reflects the demands from end users that post-harvest treatments with diatomaceous earth (DEs) are included.
 The clearance certificate must accompany the CCP where required.
 Fusarium mycotoxin risk assessment and test results must comply with the requirements of the industry at the time of collection/delivery.
 Information on variety(s), year of harvest and store or bin number should be completed on all parcels for food sector end uses, e.g. flour millers, maltsters, breakfast cereal manufacturers.